kuhn-ruess/cmdbsyncer/docs/basics/rewrite_attributes.md

 Enter a Pattern with an Match Group

 ### Jinja
-Full Power of Jinja2, you can use every Attribute of the host in {{ Brackets }} and manipulate using all Jinja Magic if you wan't
+Full Power of Jinja2, you can use every Attribute of the host in {{ Brackets }} and manipulate using all Jinja Magic if you wan't.
+To access the hostname, use {{HOSTNAME}}

 ## Create a New Attribute
 If you specify a not existing attribute as "old_attribute_name", it will be created as a new Attribute.
 Of course,, all Overwrite Options can be used for the value, so you could create a new